Polidoro Jordão, Viscount of Santa Teresa

-Polidoro da Fonseca Quintanilha Jordão, the Viscount of Santa Teresa, (2 November 1802 - 13 January 1879) was a Brazilian general and politician who served as Minister of War of the Empire of Brazil and fought in the Paraguayan War.
+Polidoro da Fonseca Quintanilha Jordão, the Viscount of Santa Teresa, (2 November 1802 – 13 January 1879) was a Brazilian general and politician who served as Minister of War of the Empire of Brazil and fought in the Paraguayan War.

 Biography

 Early life

 The son of colonel João Florêncio Jordão, Polidoro was born in Rio de Janeiro on 2 November 1802.
 After finishing the humanities course, he was accepted into the Military Academy of Rio de Janeiro on 20 January 1823, becoming a cadet on 7 February 1824.
-Polidoro rose through the military ranks, succesively being promoted to second lieutenant via decree on 12 October 1824; first lieutenant on 17 February 1825; and captain on 10 March 1827.
+Polidoro rose through the military ranks, successively being promoted to second lieutenant via decree on 12 October 1824; first lieutenant on 17 February 1825; and captain on 10 March 1827.
 He graduated the engineering course at the Academy on 22 December 1831.